Summer Activities to Engage Your Child

 It’s summer vacation for the kids!
-For many parents and guardians, the summer time can be very overwhelming as they search for summer activities and child care for their kids.
+For many parents and guardians, summertime can be very overwhelming as they search for summer activities and childcare for their kids.
 Whether you select a summer camp or not, make sure your children participate in various opportunities to enrich their skills in order to promote healthy social and emotional development.
 These activities can be child-centered (i.e. activities initiated by the child) or lead by a summer camp program, parent, guardian, or caregiver.
 Children have the ability to learn and develop skills through their engagement in activities because they are natural learners.
 Summer activities that cater to this innate ability in children will help build confidence and foster the skills kids will need to succeed in school when they eventually return.
 Here are a few summer activity suggestions for you and your family:

 Arts and Crafts

-Children develop great self awareness, problem solving skills, and confidence as they express themselves through creative activities.
+Children develop great self-awareness, problem-solving skills, and confidence as they express themselves through creative activities.
 As a family, paint a picture together, try a new recipe, or create a clay sculpture!
 The activities are endless!
 Don’t have an idea of where to start?
 Check out our Summer Activities for Children board on Pinterest for a variety of fun arts and crafts activities to do with your kids.

 Imaginative Play (Indoor or Outdoors)